For people that suffer

 plastic-leather, cork-leather and different soft-foam materials

-It generally takes 3 working days for us to complete a
+It generally takes five working days for us to complete

 Children or teenagers wearing custom insoles to treat flat